AdobeDocs/commerce-admin.en/help/catalog/ar-viewer-setup.md

 1. A customer can see this QR code in the product page.

 1. When customers scan the QR code with their mobile devices, an AR experience is rendered on the mobile device.

+>[!NOTE]
+>
+> For a series of demo videos of a user adding a 3d model to a product, see the [AR Viewer for Adobe Commerce](https://experienceleague.adobe.com/docs/commerce-learn/tutorials/catalog/augmented-reality.html) page in _Commerce Videos and Tutorials_.